imagej/pyimagej/doc/Install.md

    *Please note that openjdk=8 from conda-forge is broken on M1 Mac.*
    If you are using an M1 Mac, you should use openjdk=11 or newer.

+   - If you did not install [Miniforge3](https://github.com/conda-forge/miniforge#miniforge3) as described in 1., you can just add `conda-forge` as a channel to the environment create command (otherwise, the `pimagej` package will not be found):
+     ```
+     mamba create -n pyimagej pyimagej openjdk=11 -c conda-forge
+     ```

-3. Whenever you want to use PyImageJ, activate its environment:
+4. Whenever you want to use PyImageJ, activate its environment:
    ```
    mamba activate pyimagej
    ```